yhagio/neighborhood-project/README.md

 - Location markers on Google Map that contain more details of the photo
 - For wide screen (Larger than 540px), user can see the list of the photos on the right side of the screen

+### Todo
+- Fix binding eventHandler to each photo after filtered
+- Filter markers as well as photo list

 #### Build tool
 - [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/README.md)
 - [Browserify]()